Joanne Roberts, Ph.D.

 Senior Research Scientist

-Prior to working at Wellesley Centers for Women, Joanne served as coordinator for the NYU site of the National Early Head Start Evaluation.
+Prior to working at the Wellesley Centers for Women, Roberts served as coordinator for the NYU site of the National Early Head Start Evaluation.
 She has been a project director of the Massachusetts Cost and Quality Study of Early Care and Education: Infant-Toddler Care and the Maine Cost and Quality Studies of Community Preschools and Family Child Care at the Wellesley Centers for Women since 2001.